 - 2 tablespoons chopped herbs ( I used oregano thyme, and parsley)

 - Salt to taste

-Peel the leaves from the cauliflower and cut into medium florets.
-Pop into the slow cooker with the whole garlic cloves, vegetable broth, and enough water to cover the cauliflower
+- Place the florets into the slow cooker with the whole garlic cloves, vegetable broth, and enough water to just cover the cauliflower.